maths/moodle-qtype_stack/doc/en/Authoring/Answer_Tests/Rule_based.md

 However \(y-x\) is never ordered as \(-x+y\).
 Furthermore, \(-(x-y) \neq -x+y\).
 We need to factor out the unary minus and ensure that the coefficient of the leading term is not negative.
 Factoring out is better than distributing here, since in a produce such as \(-(x-y)(x-z)\) it is not clear which term in the product the initial minus sign will end up in.
 Since `negOrd` is a factor command, it is incompatible with `negDist`.

+By default the test assumes commutativity of addition and multiplication.
+If you choose the `nonmulCom` rule then you can switch off commutativity of multiplication.
+However, rules such as `zeroMul` include both \(0\times x \rightarrow 0\) and \(x\times 0 \rightarrow 0\).
+The rules `intMul` (etc) would appear to be non-compatible with `nonmulCom`, however they are very useful in that by performing integer arithmetic we bring integers to the front of the expression.

 For convenience sets of rules can be specified.
 E.g. you can use the name `ID_TRANS` in place of the list `[zeroAdd,zeroMul,oneMul,oneDiv,onePow,idPow,zeroPow,zPow]` to include all of the basic identity operators.